KS3/4 Curriculum Road Map: Chemistry

 Each of the components at KS3 and 4 is broken down into manageable sections that build, one on another, to build an understanding of science.
 At KS4 each unit is split into subsections that constitute individual lessons or groups of lessons that fit together to teach the subject.
 These units build upon each other both in maths skills and in content to result in a coherent whole.
 This allows pupils to successfully build knowledge of science concepts and their relationships over multiple years, without working memory being overloaded.

-Teaching the quantity of content in the KS4 specifications is a challenge, effectively teaching these at KS3 when they occur in the National Curriculum will help us to teach these as repeated knowledge rather than beginning with no assumed knowledge as we currently do with our current intakes at year 10.
-We have concentrated on developing retrieval skills and interleaving at all key stages and this will hopefully pay off when our current KS3 pupils reach KS4 and can recall key words and concepts from previous study.
+Teaching the quantity of content in the KS4 specifications is a challenge, effectively teaching these at KS3 when they occur in the National Curriculum will help us to teach these as repeated knowledge rather than beginning with no assumed knowledge as we currently do with our current intakes at year 10, this will save use significant time in years 10 and 11 in the coming years.
+We have concentrated on developing retrieval skills and interleaving at all key stages, this will pay off when our current KS3 pupils reach KS4 and can recall key words and concepts from previous study.

 KS5 is split into AS and A2 content, the A2 content is often more demanding and although A2 does not rely on AS content as prerequisite, it is taught after the AS content.

-KS3 – A mix of fundamental topics and topics intended to promote interest in science (such as space) are taught in Y7, Y8 and 9 continues with a mix of topics that build one on another and provide a grounding for the subsequent KS4 topics (in line with the national curriculum) and topics that promote engagement with science.
+KS3 – A mix of fundamental topics and topics intended to promote interest in science (such as space and geology) are taught in Y7, Y8 and 9 providing a mix of topics that build one on another and provide a grounding for the subsequent KS4 topics (in line with the national curriculum) and topics that promote engagement with science (especially with relation to the environment).

 The KS3 sequence is under constant review and is informed by the department specialists and current research and thinking in the wider science teaching community.